patrickangeles/redpanda-si-demo/README.md

 ```bash
 tree volumes
 ```
 Create the topic.
-For now, we want Shadow Indexing disabled for this topic.
+For now, we want tiered storage disabled for this topic.

 ```bash
 rpk topic create thelog \